Oru Kaidhiyin Diary: Production

 Kamal Haasan and Bharathiraja initially began production on a film titled Top Takkar.
 After 5000 feet was canned, the film was shelved as Bharathiraja felt it was becoming too similar to his and Haasan's earlier film Sigappu Rojakkal (1978), and decided to collaborate with Haasan on a different film, which eventually became Oru Kaidhiyin Diary; K. Bhagyaraj developed the story, which Bharathiraja expanded into a screenplay.
 The makeup for Haasan was provided by Michael Westmore.
+The climax filmed by Bharathiraja differed from what Bhagyaraj wrote; the original climax was then used by Bhagyaraj for the Hindi remake.

 Soundtrack

 The music was composed by Ilaiyaraaja with lyrics by Vairamuthu.
 The song "ABC Nee Vasi" is based on "L'Arlesienne" by Georges Bizet, and is set to the Carnatic raga known as Mohanam.
-The song "Ponmaane" is set in Sivaranjani raga.
+The song "Ponmaane" is set to Shivaranjani raga.
+It also marked the debut of the Malayalam playback singer Unni Menon in Tamil cinema.
 For the Telugu-dubbed version Khaidi Veta, all lyrics were written by Rajasri.

 Reception

-Jayamanmadhan of Kalki praised the performances of cast and crew and the film can be enjoyed for the hardwork.
+Jayamanmadhan of Kalki praised the performances of cast and crew and the film can be enjoyed for the hard work.

 Remakes

 Oru Kaidhiyin Diary was remade in Hindi as Aakhree Raasta (1986), directed by Bhagyaraj.
-Despite having a dubbed version in Telugu titled Khaidi Veta, Oru Kaidhiyin Diary was remade in the same language as Marana Homam (1987).
+Despite having a dubbed version in Telugu, Oru Kaidhiyin Diary was remade in the same language as Marana Homam (1987).
+In 2020, despite having a Hindi remake, the film was dubbed into the same language as Main Hoon Hindustani.